- The site platform

 The reason I chose Hugo are:

 - generates plain HTML files, which make it faster than having to process every request server-side

 - a static site is more flexible in terms of deployment and hosting

-- it’s really fast, my local live reloading is instant and I don’t have to wait 10 seconds to recompile (not every platform can do this on my 2010 Mac)
+- it’s really fast, my local live reloading is instant and I don’t have to wait 10 seconds to recompile (not every platform can do this on my 2010 Macbook Pro)

-I used the Ghostwriter theme, slightly optimized and tweaked to serve my needs.
+I originally used the Ghostwriter theme, slightly optimized and tweaked to serve my needs.
 I changed it so much over time that it’s now unrecognizable, but it was a great way to start.